-Dr Sarah Pollard, founder of SE Associates Ltd, has 17 years of experience specialising in Continuous Improvement, Process Development, Project Management, Leadership Training, Coaching and Mentoring.
+Dr Sarah Elizabeth, founder of SE Associates Ltd, has 17 years of experience specialising in Continuous Improvement, Process Development, Project Management, Leadership Training, Coaching and Mentoring.
 As well as a strong academic background, with sound industry-linked research experience following 7 years associated with the University of Nottingham.

 In my corporate life I have worked with thousands of people at all different stages of their lives and careers, across a broad spectrum of job sectors.
 Taking the time to get to know people and what motivates them.
 What kinds of situations can cause stress and conflict.
 How that makes them feel and how this affects their performance, and what they would like to see differently.

 My upcoming book “Essential Contemplations for Modern Leaders” is an overview of almost two decades of observations and insights, sewn together in a practical how-to guide, that I hope will help modern leaders see that by understanding and caring about the well-being of their teams, they will truly uncover each individuals’ hidden talents and potential, unlocking performance within their teams that most only dream of!

 “Essential Contemplations for Modern Leaders” illuminates the fact that leaders and teams can, and should, have it all.
 Treating their employees well and encouraging team well-being will lead to superior performance of the team and the business overall.

 Creating a win for the individual, a win for the team, a win for the leader and a win for the business.